Almenon/AREPL-backend/README.md

 ### stop

-kills python process.  force-kills if necessary after 50ms. you can check PythonEvaluator.running to see if process is dead yet
+kills python process.  force-kills if necessary after 50ms. you can check python_evaluator.running to see if process is dead yet

 ### startPython

-starts pythonEvaluator.py.
+starts python_evaluator.py.
 Will NOT WORK with python 2

 ### onResult